RAvdek/legendrian_links/README.md

 # Web interface

 When you run `app.py` as above, a URL should appear which you can access from your web browser.
 Parameters `n_strands` and `crossings` (indicating front crossings) can be added.
-Here is a screenshot for `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3`, giving a [polyfillable link](https://arxiv.org/abs/1307.7998):
+Here is a screenshot for `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&auto_dgas=rsft`, giving a [polyfillable link](https://arxiv.org/abs/1307.7998):

 ![image info](./main/static/screenshot.png)

+Only use the web interface to compute augmentations for links with small numbers (say, < 30) of crossings.
+To visualize a plat diagram without computing any holomorphic disks, use a `lazy_disks=True` flag in your URL.
+For example `http://127.0.0.1:5000/?n_strands=6&crossings=3,1,2,2,1,3,3&lazy_disks=True`.
+You can visualize links of any size without putting much strain on your computer.

 # Python interface & batch processing

-Only use the web interface to compute augmentations for links with small numbers (say, < 30) of crossings.
 Computing augmentations of DGAs with large numbers of generators can take hours or be impossible due to memory constraints.
+Even computing gradings for DGAs can be time consuming.
 We use batch processing to deal with these cases.

-Here is an example.
-Suppose we want to compute augmentations of the RSFT algebra of the 2-copy of `m(9_46)`.
+For an example, suppose we want to compute augmentations of the RSFT algebra of the 2-copy of the [famous slice knot](https://arxiv.org/pdf/1301.3767.pdf) `m(9_46)`.

 Run the following code from inside the `main/` folder to setup the `PlatDiagram` object:
 ```
 $ python
 >>> import legendrian_links as ll